boscoh/peptagram/readme.md

     }
     peptagram.proteins.make_proteins_directory(data, out_dir)

+A quick description of the fields:

+  - title: the text that will be displayed at the top of the web-app
+  - proteins: the proteins data structure, in the future you may want to construct your own
+  - source_labels: in comparison mode, this is the label for the different proteomics experiment. ignored if it is an empty list
+  - color_names: in comparison mode, the labels for the colors in the legend
+  - mask_labels: alternative masking for the display of higher accuracies

 On the command-line, run the script to generate the visualization:

     python morpheus_example.py

-### EXAMPLE: protXML/pepXML with mzML
+### EXAMPLE: TPP with fasta and mzML

 The Transatlantic Protein Pipeline (TPP) represents one of the largest open-source proteomics toolkits.
-They have pushed for their `.protXML` and `.pepXML` formats as standards.
-As such `.protXML` and `.pepXML` search results can come from any number of search-engines and data sources.
+As the TPP have pushed for their `.protXML` and `.pepXML` formats as standards. `.protXML` and `.pepXML` search results can come from any number of search-engines. `peptagram` can generate visualizations from these files if the protein sequences are also available in the form of `.fasta` files:

     import peptagram.tpp
     import peptagram.mzml